GravviSoft/financial-analytics-v2/README.md

 ## License

-This project is part of the Flask Real Estate application.
+This project is part of the Financial Analytics application.

 ## Contributing